HydraDragonAntivirus/Hydra-Dragon-Antivirus-Linux/README.md

 - https://www.reddit.com/r/Malware/comments/7fabu5/sites_to_download_malware/
 - ## How To Improve Protection Rate Very Easily?
 - The best easiest way is the writing YARA rules otherwise learn reverse engeering.
 - You can use ClamAV via for that.
 Notice it may cause too many false positives but less false negatives and you can easily name the virus names.
+I'm going to convert my rules to YARA rules.